ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Discussion

 Additionally, preventing catastrophic failures, such as hallucinations, requires leveraging the “expert-in-the-loop” approach.
-In our deployment, this did not work as well as expected—many ANMs hesitated to provide answers to \ashabot{}’s queries due to time constraints, lack of knowledge, or concerns about accountability.
-This raises concerns about the burden placed on an already overstretched workforce.
-While previous research has compensated experts financially for their contributions to healthcare chatbots~\cite{karusala2023chatbasedinfoservice}, more work is needed to explore the sustainability of this approach and examine alternative strategies to keep experts motivated, such as peer comparison, which has proven effective in frontline health contexts~\cite{derenzi2017voiceandwebfeedback}.
-Finally, it is also important to limit the demands on experts, for example, by setting daily limits on how much they can contribute to be respectful of their existing workload.
+In our deployment, this did not work as well as expected---many ANMs hesitated to provide answers to \ashabot{}’s queries due to time constraints, lack of knowledge, or concerns about accountability.
+This raises concerns about the burden placed on an already overstretched workforce \chihighlightagain{and underscores the need to align ASHAs’ needs with their supervisors’ capacities realistically.} While previous research has compensated experts financially for their contributions to healthcare chatbots~\cite{karusala2023chatbasedinfoservice}, more work is needed to explore the sustainability of this approach and examine alternative strategies to keep experts motivated, such as peer comparison, which has proven effective in frontline health contexts~\cite{derenzi2017voiceandwebfeedback}. \chihighlightagain{ Finally, it is crucial to limit the demands on experts, for example, by setting daily limits on how much they can contribute to be respectful of their existing workload.
+Reducing unnecessary expert involvement is equally important.
+For instance, to address referrals caused by translation and transcription errors, we recommend offering users the flexibility to rephrase and resubmit unclear questions before forwarding them to experts.
+It is also important to incorporate expert input into the knowledge base, enabling the bot to answer more questions independently over time.
+As seen in prior work on expert-in-the-loop LLM chatbots~\cite{sachdeva2024learningslargescaledeploymentllmpowered}, this approach is likely to progressively reduce supervisors' bot-related workload. }

-We also found that other family members, such as ASHAs' children, used the bot, as the smartphone was often a shared device, aligning with findings by \citet{ismail2022caringfutures}.